Aeurias/NadeshikoSlimeVR/README.md

 Begin by snapping the correct length of the header pins for the side with the holes on the PCB.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/2.jpg"  alt="2"/>

-Place it on the PCB with the short side down, and long side upwards towards the IMU module, or adjust to even length bothsides:
+Place it on the PCB with the short side down, and long side upwards towards the IMU module, or adjust to even length bothsides to free up space for battery:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/3.jpg"  alt="3"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/4mono.jpg"  alt="4"/>

-Secure it in place with a helper ensuring that it header pin is level with the PCB and straight:
+Secure it in place with a helper ensuring the header pin is level with the PCB and not crooked:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/5mono.jpg"  alt="5"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/6mono.jpg"  alt="6"/>

-Solder the visible pins to secure it, and then finish solder the rest that were under the clamp:
+Solder the visible pins to secure it, and then finish soldering the rest that were under the clamp:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/7.jpg"  alt="7"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/8.jpg"  alt="8"/>

-Next we will solder the IMU module itself to the header pins For the module to be level, you can use the excess header pins to level the module:
+Next we will solder the IMU module itself to the header pins For the module to be level, you can use the excess header pins as a guide to level the module with the PCB:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/9mono.jpg"  alt="9"/>

 You can also remove the pins easily from the excess header to get better and even leveling: